English

 Half term 4Non-fiction writing: leaflets; speech writing and deliveringNon-fiction reading: linked to Reading Challenges/exam practiceNon-Fiction and Fiction reading: linked to Reading Challenges/exam practice

-‘Curious Incident’/OMAM: R to W bridge = how to write a monologue = Writing to Narrate, and used to explored role of empathy in improving writing skills
+‘Curious Incident’/Of Mice and Men: Reading to Writing bridge = how to write a monologue = Writing to Narrate, and used to explored role of empathy in improving writing skills

 Half term 5Non-fiction writing: leaflets; speech writing and deliveringNon-fiction reading: linked to Reading Challenges/exam practiceGCSE – Poetry unit; 6 poems completed from AQA Anthology